What did Phase One of DBV involve?

-During Phase One the programme also collated good practice in delivering services for children and young people with SEND into a Toolkit accessible to all local authorities nationally, to support the improvement of their SEND services.
+During Phase One, the programme also collated good practice in identifying and prioritising transformation of services for children and young people with SEND into a Toolkit accessible to all local authorities nationally, to support the improvement of their services for children and young people with SEND.

 Access the Toolkit

-Data and evidence across all local areas in the programme has been aggregated to understand consistent themes and challenges, to inform future policy, and to support local authorities nationally in the improvement of their local SEND services.
+Data and evidence across all local areas in the programme has been aggregated to understand consistent themes and challenges, to inform future policy, sector-led improvement, and to support local authorities nationally in the improvement of their local services for children and young people with SEND.

 Read findings from Phase One